Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 The priorities ports assign to individual environmental issues change with time and as conditions evolve.
-In the European context, port authorities have developed a periodically revised hierarchy of the top ten environmental priorities, aiming to produce benchmarking regarding key areas of port environmental performance.
+In the European context, port authorities have developed a periodically revised hierarchy of the top ten environmental priorities, aiming to benchmark key areas of port environmental performance.
 In 2020, air quality was the top environmental priority, followed by climate change, which first reached the top-10 list of European ports environmental priorities in 2016.
-Energy efficiency is the third priority of ports.
+Energy efficiency is the third priority for ports.
 These priorities have shifted with climate change emerging as the epicenter.
-It was the tenth environmental priority in 2017 to become the second priority for ports in 2020.
+It was the tenth environmental priority in 2017 and became the second priority for ports in 2020.

 There is an apparent increase in the number of ports facing operational challenges due to climate change.
 Thus they are interested in monitoring these trends to strengthen the resilience of their existing infrastructure to adapt to climate change and take it into consideration when planning the development of their future infrastructure projects.

 The necessity for measuring these parameters is commonly accepted by a wide range of ports and maritime organizations.
 Most of the largest ports have an environmental policy in place and an inventory of significant environmental aspects.
-Monitoring becomes a managerial issue, such as managing contaminated soils, water quality, air quality, sediment quality, identifying the source, and following global standards.
+Monitoring becomes a managerial issue, such as in managing contaminated soils, water quality, air quality, sediment quality, identifying the source of pollution, and following global standards.

 Measuring its environmental performance is one of the most complex exercises a port can undertake.
-Quantitative and qualitative data are required, with some collected through costly surveys, with standardization of the indicators still under development.
-For instance, the 2020 environmental report of ESPO included more than 60 different on selected benchmark indicators.
-Besides, each port has its characteristics, so they tend to follow individual exercises corresponding to their structures and challenges.
+Quantitative and qualitative data are required, with some collected through costly surveys and with standardization of the indicators still under development.
+For instance, the 2020 environmental report of ESPO included more than 60 different benchmark indicators used by European ports.
+Besides, each port has its characteristics, so they use individual exercises corresponding to their structures and challenges.